-It's vital they stay with mom until at least 7 weeks of age, so she can teach them discipline.
+It's vital they stay with mom until 8 weeks of age, so she can teach them discipline.
 They must understand how to behave appropriately and get along with other dogs in life, and this all comes through trial and error with their litter mates.

 A key life lesson is bite inhibition.
 This means knowing it's not ok to roughly bite others, and is learned through play biting.
 A play bite that crosses the line into painful territory is met with yelps and withdrawal from their litter mates, so they don't do it again.

 In the evolution of animals, learning appropriate behavior is vital to survival in a community, whether you're a human or a dog.